Why You Need an Integrated Energy Management Approach

 IEM in action

 So what does integrated energy management look like in practice?
 Let’s use a fleet with 100 vehicles as an example.
 Say they can afford to convert five trucks to electric, and performance-wise it makes sense for those to be the ones making short-range hauls.
-They also buy five compressed natural gas trucks.
-Rather than keeping the other 90 on petroleum diesel, the fleet uses drop-in fuels like biodiesel blends and, in order to stretch its hard-to-get renewable diesel supply, UltraClean BlenDTM.
-Now 100% of the fleet is running on lower-carbon fuels.
+They also buy five compressed natural gas (CNG) trucks.
+Rather than keeping the other 90 running on just petroleum diesel, the fleet uses drop-in fuels like biodiesel, renewable diesel and blends such as our, UltraClean BlenD™.
+Now, 100% of the fleet is running on lower carbon fuels.
 This is integrated energy management.

 2 Carbon reduction based on life cycle analysis versus petroleum diesel using CA-GREET model when available and, when not, GHGenius.